mcharb54/double-dealer/src/pages/archives/2019-09-10_the-rider-through-relativity-1.md

 "A sea!" cried Sharrington.
 "Ah!
 Sandy Hook! the forts!
 Manhattan, the Wool worth, the Singer buildings, the Flatiron—"

 Plumes of steam soared from the crests of the giant city; banners flew.
-The streets streamed with human be- ings, the cars crawled along dragging their shadows.
+The streets streamed with human beings, the cars crawled along dragging their shadows.
 Hundreds of domes and cupolas and spires glittered.
 This choral in towering stone, this litany of labour—almost he heard its voice.
-A great emotion overcame Aurel Shar- rington.
-Earth-sick he grew—home- sick—he stretched out his hands to the scene.
+A great emotion overcame Aurel Sharrington.
+Earth-sick he grew—home-sick—he stretched out his hands to the scene.

 "This too," said the Strange Being, "is only the fabric of a dream.
 I shall increase our speed along this ray—the metropolis will dismantle and dissolve itself."

  Skyscraper after skyscraper began to cloud itself in veils of scaffolding.
 Turrets were unrigged, finials, crests, flagpoles vanished, great ashlars sank into the depths, the steel skeletons emerged, fell apart and melted away.
-Soon the yawning pits of the excava- tions were seen, earth and sand leaped out of the carts to meet the shovels of the men who restored them to their place.
+Soon the yawning pits of the excavations were seen, earth and sand leaped out of the carts to meet the shovels of the men who restored them to their place.
 The soil smoothed itself and burst into grass, children came and gamboled there.

 The streets opened and disgorged beams, columns and shining tracks, then engulfed rivers of rock and earth and closed again.
 The city shrank, great gaps appeared.
 The roadways and rails of the Manhattan Bridge were taken up, the vertical carriers fell away from the huge cables, the cables writhed from the towers like enormous serpents, the towers disintegrated stone by stone.
 The Brooklyn Bridge fell apart, girder by girder, strand by strand, stone by stone.

-Sometimes the focus or the plane of vision seemed to hover directly above the streets, then again it receded and the details of the Earth's surface broad- ened into landscapes as seen from some lofty peak, again these dissolved into murky continents that glowed dull red or grey or green.
-And then, as with a sudden lurch, the spherical shape of the Earth disclosed itself and Sharring- ton looked upon the familiar outlines of North America and the northern crown of ice.
-Light and darkness al- ternated and the days and the years were as the rhythmic breathing of some all-embracing cosmic organism, the winking of some sidereal machine.
+Sometimes the focus or the plane of vision seemed to hover directly above the streets, then again it receded and the details of the Earth's surface broadened into landscapes as seen from some lofty peak, again these dissolved into murky continents that glowed dull red or grey or green.
+And then, as with a sudden lurch, the spherical shape of the Earth disclosed itself and Sharrington looked upon the familiar outlines of North America and the northern crown of ice.
+Light and darkness alternated and the days and the years were as the rhythmic breathing of some all-embracing cosmic organism, the winking of some sidereal machine.

 Once again the Earth seemed to swoop upward—another war "began."
 Grant and Lee met at Appomattox Court House to arrange the gigantic duel.
-The South prepared great battle- fields, towards these crawled the wear- ied and broken armies, blue and grey, collided in a foam of smoke and dust, fire and blood, separated and marched away, all ranks filled and all flags fly- ing.
+The South prepared great battlefields, towards these crawled the wearied and broken armies, blue and grey, collided in a foam of smoke and dust, fire and blood, separated and marched away, all ranks filled and all flags fly- ing.
 Flaming cities rose phoenix-like, out of the ruins and smiled.
 Gettysburg leaped to tremendous life then ebbed into the peace of green fields.
 Vicks- burg blazed like a blood-red star, then mirrored itself in the river.
-The "Moni- tor" and the "Merrimac" were born in a welter of fire, smoke and foam, dis- engaged, steamed away and were dis- mantled on the ways.
+The "Monitor" and the "Merrimac" were born in a welter of fire, smoke and foam, dis- engaged, steamed away and were dis- mantled on the ways.
 Bull Run came— the last battle of the war, and ended with the Union troops marching gaily into Washington.
-The Negro problem was solved.There were jubilees, danc- ing and feasts upon the plantations.
+The Negro problem was solved.There were jubilees, dancing and feasts upon the plantations.

-Sherrington saw caravans of prairie- schooners rolling eastward from the Rockies.
+Sherrington saw caravans of prairie schooners rolling eastward from the Rockies.
 In California men filled up great gaps in the wounded Earth and cast into them handsful of quartz and gleaming nuggets — frenziedly, as though mad to be rid of the yellow curse.

-"There are the giant redwoods," said Sharrington, pointing, "by this de- volution one might see them dwindle into saplings."
+"There are the giant redwoods," said Sharrington, pointing, "by this devolution one might see them dwindle into saplings."

 "They are the oldest living things on your Earth," said his guide, "over three thousand years old.
 The range of my mirror reaches only to a radius of 960 years."